|

 Total Certified General Education 300 Hours

-If you are a registered trainee and wish to upgrade to licensure or residential certification then you may satisfy the educational requirements for the Licensed or Certified Residential credential by completing the following additional educational hours:
+3,000 hours worth of appraisal experience over at least an eighteen (18) month period. **Class hours may be obtained only where: (1) the minimum length of the educational offering is at least 15 hours; and (2) the individual successfully completes a proctored, closed-book final examination pertinent to that educational offering.
+UPGRADING A CREDENTIAL If you are a registered trainee and wish to upgrade to licensure, then you may satisfy the educational requirements for the Licensed Residential credential by completing the following additional educational hours:

 Residential Appraiser Site Valuation and Cost Approach 15 Hours